PDBeurope/heatmap-component/README.md

 <!-- README for GitHub -->

-# Heatmap Component
+# HeatmapComponent

 TypeScript library for creating interactive grid heatmaps.

-The goal of Heatmap Component is to provide a tool for visualizing two-dimensional data in the form of grid heatmaps.
+The goal of HeatmapComponent is to provide a tool for visualizing two-dimensional data in the form of grid heatmaps.
 It focuses on interactivity, performance, and customizability.

 ### Features